volt-protocol/volt-protocol-core/README.md

 ## Audits

-VOLT has currently undergone an audit from Zellic.
+VOLT has undergone extensive internal review within the TRIBE DAO and has undergone an audit from Zellic.
 Code4rena and Spearbit audits are pending.

 ## Whitepaper
 VOLT Protocol [Whitepaper](https://github.com/volt-protocol/whitepaper/blob/main/volt.md)